OpenFAST/openfast/reg_tests/README.md

 #### pass_fail.py
 This program determines whether a new solution has regressed from the "gold standard" solution.
-It reads two OpenFAST binary output files (.outb), and computes the variance of the two solution files for each output channel.
-If the max variance is smaller than the given tolerance, the test case passes.
+It reads two OpenFAST binary output files (.outb), and computes the L2 norm of the two solution files for each output channel.
+If the max norm is smaller than the given tolerance, the test case passes.

 Usage: `python pass_fail.py solution1 solution2 tolerance`